 5 players from each team will take a turn to have a free shot at the goal.
 The only obstacle in the way of them scoring is the opposition goalkeeper.

-If after this the scores are still level then consecutive players from each team will take a penalty kick.
-Each team will alternate taking the penalty kicks until one team takes the lead.
+If, after this, the scores are still level, then consecutive players from each team will take a penalty kick.
+Each team will alternate, taking the penalty kicks until one team takes the lead.

-At this point, a winner is declared and it is full time!
+At this point, a winner is declared, and it is full time!

-So, having said what we’ve already said, there can be times where people can mean subtly different things when they refer to “full time.”
+So, having said what we’ve already said, there can be times when people can mean subtly different things when they refer to “full time.”

-There will be times when you may hear someone will say something like “At full time the scores were level so the teams had to carry on and play extra time”.
+There will be times when you may hear someone will say something like, “At full time, the scores were level, so the teams had to carry on and play extra time”.

-If this is a game in a soccer tournament it means extra time will be added to the game to allow the team to play for longer in the attempt to establish a winner.
+If this is a game in a soccer tournament, it means extra time will be added to the game to allow the team to play for longer in an attempt to establish a winner.

-They will probably be saying this because in most people’s minds “full time” is equivalent to 90 minutes of soccer has been played.
+They will probably be saying this because, in most people’s minds, “full time” is equivalent to 90 minutes of soccer has been played.
 And this is true in the majority of games.
 It only changes when more time needs to be added at the end of a game.

-So next time you see a soccer score with the abbreviation “FT” next to it you’ll not only be able to tell those around you that it stands for “Full time”, but you’ll also be able to confidently explain to them what it means and how and when it’s used.
+So next time you see a soccer score with the abbreviation “FT” next to it, you’ll not only be able to tell those around you that it stands for “Full time,” but you’ll also be able to confidently explain to them what it means and how and when it’s used.

 *Check out the next post – Can a Soccer Goalie Pick Up the Ball from a Throw-in?*